-- notify the Principal of her intention to study outside courses. - meet the requirements of these bodies. - ensure they notify the relevant Deputy Principal, and Career Adviser/Course coordinator of any variation to their study of the courses.
+- Notify the principal of her intention to study outside courses. - Meet the requirements of these bodies. - Ensure they notify the stage deputy principal, and careers adviser/course coordinator of any variation to their study of the courses.

-Students studying with an outside tutor must see the relevant Deputy Principal with the necessary documentation for course endorsement and NESA entry.
+Students studying with an outside tutor must see the stage deputy principal with the necessary documentation for course endorsement and NESA entry.